© 2017 Leo Salomaa

 Move1 action point

-A model can only move withing 1” of an enemy model if going into base to base contact.
-Resolve close combat immediately when moving into base contact with an enemy model.
+Active moves are resolved after attacks.
+A model can only move within 1” of an enemy model if going into base to base contact.

 Shoot 1 action point

-Make one to three attack rolls depending on the used shooting weapons firepower.
+Choose a target in line of sight to attack with a ranged weapon.
+Then make one to three attack rolls depending on the used shooting weapons firepower.
 The target makes a defence roll for each hit taken.
-An enemy model may react by attacking back making the attack roll opposed.

 Stand up 2 or 3 ap